tjdevWorks/TEASEL/README.md

 ## Finetuning

-For the finetuning phase, please download CMU MOSI dataset, alter the filepath column in data/mosi_{train/test/dev}_df.csv to point to the place where you have stored the data.
+For the finetuning phase, please download CMU MOSI raw dataset [CMU_MOSI.zip](http://immortal.multicomp.cs.cmu.edu/raw_datasets/), alter the filepath column in data/mosi_{train/test/dev}_df.csv to point to the place where you have stored the data.
 Then execute the following command to start the finetuning process:

 ```
 python fine_tune_mosi.py --config config_mosi.yaml